 - We will keep you informed about all important developments in your case and we will respond to your letters, emails and telephone calls promptly and efficiently.

-- A complainant to the Legal Ombudsman must be one of the following:
+- A complaint to the Legal Ombudsman must be made:

 - Within six months of you receiving a final response from us to your complaint;

 - No more than six years from the date of act/omission; or

 - No more than three years from when you should reasonably have known there was cause for complaint.

 7. If you would like more information about the Legal Ombudsman, please contact them.
 Contact details are:

 Telephone: 0300 555 0333 between 9.00 to 17.00.